grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### enable_tracing

 Enable trace propagation in e-mail headers, using the `traceparent`, `tracestate` and (optionally) `baggage` fields.
 Default is `false`.
-To enable, you must first configure tracing in one of the `tracing.oentelemetry.*` sections.
+To enable, you must first configure tracing in one of the `tracing.opentelemetry.*` sections.

 <hr>